letorbi/vim-colors-modern-borland/README.md

 classic VGA text mode characters and is - at least in my opinion - quite readable.
 Just take a look at the screenshots above to get your own impression.

-If you want to use Perfect DOS VGA 437 with [Gvim](http://www.vim.org/) or [MacVim](https://github.com/macvim-dev/macvim/), just install the font and add the following lines to your config-file:
+If you want to use Perfect DOS VGA 437 with GTK-version of Vim (Gvim) or [MacVim](https://github.com/macvim-dev/macvim/), just install the font and add the following lines to your config-file:

     if has("gui_running")
 	    set guifont=Perfect\ DOS\ VGA\ 437\ Win\ 12
 	    set noantialias
     endif

+If you want to use Perfect DOS VGA 437 with the text-version of Vim or [Neovim](https://neovim.io/), there is no way to set the font via the config-file.
+You will have to change the font of your console instead.

 ----